mbj/eventstorm/README.md

 There are many reasons an event can be lost.
 Crashed Database, broken Network, bug in software etc.
-We will not add an reliability layer on top of ZMQ.
-A EventSource dos not know when or if a message arrives.
+We will not add any reliability layer on top of ZMQ.
+An EventSource dos not know when or if a message arrives.

 Roadmap: